jinnycho/jinnycho-blog/src/writings/funfact/animals/platypus.md

-# Fun Facts of Platypus
+# Fun Facts About Platypus
 ## 2023/11/29

 Did you know that platypuses are missing this major organ, and they don't have nipples?
 I'll tell you more! :P